 At New Horizon, all teachers are certified including kindergarten staff.
 Many have completed a 3-year program at Ayiti Education, considered among the best teacher preparation programs in Haiti.
 Teachers at the secondary level have four years of university training.
 Of its 456 students, 60% are girls.
 95% of its students graduate to the next level, compared to the national average of 22%.

 How we help

-For 10 years Mona Foundation has helped fund the building and equipping of a primary school, a high school and a vocational school.
+For over 10 years Mona Foundation has helped fund the building and equipping of a primary school, a high school and a vocational school.
 A computer lab and library have recently been opened.
 New solar panels have been installed, the only school which has them!
 A new basketball court, new laboratory and materials, and first white board installed which assisted children that were allergic to the chalk from blackboards.
 Additionally, a sustainable agriculture project to regenerate the land around the school, provide income for local residents and the school, and provide much needed products for Haiti was initiated with over 30,000 jatropha seedlings planted.

 New Horizon has assured that their teachers are certified and has formed partnerships with other schools and organizations in Haiti to improve the quality of education.
 One such agreement is with Haiti Tec, a renowned vocational institute, to help develop curriculum for the vocational school and provide technical certification for New Horizon graduates which will improve their employ-ability.